-LEVEL TWO LEVEL THREE
+LEVEL ONE LEVEL TWO LEVEL THREE

-At least 27 credits in courses offered by the
+LITS1001 At least 27 credits in courses offered by the

-department with at least ONE course in each of the
+LITS1002 department with at least ONE course in each of the

-available Literature Genres over levels II and III.
+LITS1003 available Literature Genres over levels II and III.

-A minimum of 12 credits at level III; the remaining
+FOUN1012 / A minimum of 12 credits at level III; the remaining

-15 cred lits can be done at level II.
+FOUN1019 15 credits can be done at level II.

-AND
+FOUN1002 AND

+Foreign Language

 FOUN1201 Free electives

-FOUN1301
+AND FOUN1301

-Free electives
+4 Free electives Free electives

-At least 27 c department with available Litera A minimum of 1 15 cred FOUN1201 FOUN1301
+· · · · · · · · · · · · · · · · · · ·

 NB.
 Compulsory: In addition to satisfying the requirements above, students must also complete three FHE courses or 9 credits offered by a department(s) other than Literatures in English.
+Faculty regulations require that students complete a research course at Level 3.